Liznguyen118/HR-SQL-Project/README.md

 |Other|2|1|50.0|83263.5|3.0|4.55|
 |On-line Web application|1|1|0.0|52505.0|3.0|5.0|

+Explanation:
+- This query groups employee records by recruitment source and calculates the total number of hires from each source.
+- It uses conditional aggregation to count employees who are still active and calculates the active-employee percentage by dividing active employees by total hires for each source.
+- The query also calculates the average salary, average engagement score, and average performance score for each recruitment source.
+Performance categories are converted into numeric values using the defined four-point scale before the average is calculated.
+All fractional values are rounded to two decimal places.

 **Performance Scoring Method**

 Because `PerformanceScore` is a categorical field, the performance ratings were converted into the following numeric scale: